 How to Find a Clinical Trial

-Ask your doctor if he knows of clinical trials for unresectable lung cancer.
+Ask your doctor if they know of clinical trials for unresectable lung cancer.
 You can also visit one of these websites to search for trials in your area: